Barb and Star Go to Vista Del Mar

-Barb and Star Go to Vista Del Mar is a 2021 American comedy film directed by Josh Greenbaum, from a screenplay by Kristen Wiig and Annie Mumolo, who also star.
-Originally scheduled for a 2020 release, due to the COVID-19 pandemic, the film was pushed back and released in the United States by Lionsgate via VOD on February 12, 2021.
+Barb and Star Go to Vista Del Mar is a 2021 comedy film directed by Josh Greenbaum and written by Kristen Wiig and Annie Mumolo, who also star and originally worked together on Bridesmaids.
+It is an international co-production film between the United States and Mexico.
+Originally scheduled for a 2020 theatrical release, due to the COVID-19 pandemic, the film was pushed back and released in the United States by Lionsgate via VOD on February 12, 2021.
 The film received generally positive reviews from critics.

 Plot

 Middle-aged best friends Barb and Star leave their home of Soft Rock, Nebraska for the first time to go on vacation to Vista Del Mar, Florida.
 They are apprehensive about trying something new.
 The two friends construct a narrative about a woman named "Trish", who becomes a water spirit.
 Upon arrival, they find accommodations at the luxurious Vista Del Mar Hotel and resolve to try many excursions, particularly an inflatable banana inner tube ride.

 Meanwhile, an eccentric villain, Sharon Fisherman is plotting against the denizens of Vista Del Mar.
 Sharon lived there as a child, and her pale white skin and sensitivity to the sun made her an outcast and a target of bullying.
 She plans to unleash lethal mosquitos, killing everyone.
 She sends her henchman, Edgar, to Vista Del Mar to plant a homing beacon that will attract the mosquitos once they are unleashed.
 She falsely promises Edgar that if he succeeds, she will finally make their relationship official.

 Barb and Star encounter Edgar at the hotel bar and begin to bond and party with him.
 The next morning, Edgar realizes he lost the microchip for the beacon during the night, infuriating Sharon.
 She sends another agent, Darlie Bunkle, to give Edgar another microchip and to spy on him, Barb, and Star.
 Barb meets with Edgar, but feels conflicted about seeing him behind Star's back, and decides not to pursue him any further.
 Star also meets with Edgar, but despite feeling conflicted about Barb, continues to have a sexual relationship with him in secret that develops into romance.